kkuvam/cs50p/README.md

 #### **Backend**

-The backend is written in **Python**, using a lightweight web framework such as Flask or FastAPI to handle routing and data flow.
+The backend is written in **Python**, using a lightweight web framework such as Flask to handle routing and data flow.
 It serves as the bridge between user input and the Exomiser analysis engine.

 Backend functionality includes: